mflknr/swift-version-compare/README.md

 # Usage

-For detailed implenentation information see auto-generated [documentation]().
+For implenentation details see the [documentation](http://docs.swiftversioncompare.io).

 ```swift
 // use the version identifier for initialization